 The implant can have negative side effects.

 Some people have side effects after getting Nexplanon, but many adjust to the implant with few or no problems at all.
 Negative side effects usually go away after a few months, once your body gets used to your implant.
+You can use our birth control app to keep track of the side effects you are experiencing.

 The most common side effect is irregular bleeding (aka spotting), especially in the first 6-12 months.
 Sometimes the implant causes long-term spotting, or periods get longer and heavier.
 But for most people, the implant makes their periods way lighter — 1 in 3 people with the implant stop getting their periods at all after a year.